 This menu point allows the loading of previously saved processing steps (with exception of the charge correction and interpolation operations) and design features (with exception of formatted titles and annotations).
-This procedure is a combination of the Unifit-project procedure (see 3.2.2 and 3.2.10) and the batch-processing function (see 3.5.11).
-The loaded processing and design operations can be applied using all standard windows with the same name as the processing-step region (book ,Line Positions and Data Formats - Version 2022' 4.7).
+This procedure is a combination of the Unifit-project procedure (see 3.2.2 and 3.2.10) and the batch-processing function (see 3.5.10).
+The loaded processing and design operations can be applied using all standard windows with the same name as the processing-step region (book ,Line Positions and Data Formats - Version 2023' 4.7).

-Example 2: The processing steps (spectra: Unifit_2022_User_Files\test spectra\Test44-Processing-Design.ufp, processing steps/design: Test44.ppd) are saved of the regions Survey, S 2p, C 1s, N 1s and O 1s.
+Example 2: The processing steps (spectra: Unifit_2023_User_Files\test spectra\Test44-Processing-Design.ufp, processing steps/design: Test44.ppd) are saved of the regions Survey, S 2p, C 1s, N 1s and O 1s.
 Two multi-region measurements are loaded (maybe using the batch-file loading).
 Ten standard windows are opened (Survey_01, S 2p_01, C 1s_01, N-1s_01, O 1s_01, Survey_02, S 2p_02, C 1s_02, N-1s_02, O 1s_02).

 - 1. Set the number of the first standard window to 30 with [Preferences Setting of Programme Parameters]. - 2.
-Load the Unifit project Test44-Processing-Design.ufp with [File Open Test Project...]. - 3.
-Charge correction 1.493 eV of all windows with [Batch processing Charge Correction All Windows...]. - 4.
-Entitle of the windows with the sample numbers, the first five spectra with 'Sample 1' (batch parameter: 01) and the last five spectra with 'Sample 2' (batch parameter: 02) with: - 4.1 Activeate the standard window 30. - 4.2 [Annotation/Design Spectrum Title 1...) and the option 'Selected Windows of the Same Type'. - 4.3 Input of the spectrum title: Sample 1. - 4.4 Press OK A spectrum selection dialogue is opened.
-Selecet the windows 30 34, press OK .
-The titles are displayed. - 4.5 Activate the standard window 35. - 4.6 [Annotation/Design Spectrum Title 1...) and the option 'Selected Windows of the Same Type'. - 4.7 Input of the spectrum title: Sample 2. - 4.8 Press OK .
-A spectrum selection dialogue is opened.
-Selecet the windows 35 39 and press OK .
-The titles are displayed. - 5.
-Load the saved processing and design steps Unifit_2022_User_Files\test spectra\Test44.ppd with [File Open Project Processing Steps/Design Standard Windows]. - 6.
-A windows-selection dialog will be displayed.
-Select all windows and activate the batch processing for all windows with OK.
+Load the Unifit project Test44-Processing-Design.ufp with [File Open Test Project...].

-7. A message box appears.
+3. Charge correction 1.493 eV of all windows with [Batch processing - Charge Correction All Windows...].
+4. Entitle of the windows with the sample numbers, the first five spectra with 'Sample 1' (batch parameter: 01) and the last five spectra with 'Sample 2' (batch parameter: 02) with: 4.1 Activeate the standard window 30.
+4.2 [Annotation/Design - Spectrum Title 1...] and the option 'Selected Windows of the Same Type'.
+4.3 Input of the spectrum title: Sample 1.
+OK A spectrum selection dialogue is opened.
+Select the windows 30-34, OK The titles are displayed.
+4.5 Activate the standard window 35.
+4.6 [Annotation/Design - Spectrum Title 1...] and the option 'Selected Windows of the Same 4.7 Input of the spectrum title: Sample 2.
+OK A spectrum selection dialogue is opened.
+Selecet the windows 35 - 39 and 4.8 Press .
+The titles are displayed. press 5.
+Load the saved processing and design steps Unifit_2023_User_Files\test spectra\Test44.ppd with [File - Open Project Processing Steps/Design Standard Windows].
+6. A windows-selection dialog will be displayed.
+Select all windows and activate the batch processing for all windows with ΟK 7.
+A message box appears.
 The region names of the saved processing steps are shown.
 For a batch processing the name of the saved processing steps and the name of the loaded region has to be the same.
-Press or starting the batch processing of all ten regions.
+Press for starting the batch processing of all ten regions.